 Check out Covid-19 response funding

 Many foundations and government entities are offering emergency funding.
 Your organization may be eligible for some of that funding.
-Below is a list of regional and national funding resources.
+Click here for a list Spark Point compiled of regional and national funding resources.
 In addition, Candid has compiled a website with a list of Covid-19 related RFPs.
 If you have questions about how to access this funding or you would like support with grant writing for these opportunities, please click here to reach out!

 Giving Compass has compiled a list of nationwide vetted funds addressing immediate and long-term needs related to coronavirus and COVID-19.

 The Obama Foundation has compiled a list of resources for organizations and initiatives in underserved communities impacted by COVID-19.

 The Kresge Foundation has compiled a list of resources for organizations working to expand opportunities in American cities.